-- 1. Without prejudice to Articles 22 and 23 of the Agreement on Trade-Related Aspects of Intellectual Property Rights set out in Annex 1C of the Agreement establishing the World Trade Organisation (hereinafter referred to as "the TRIPS Agreement"), the Parties shall take all the necessary measures, in accordance with this Annex, to ensure reciprocal protection of the designations referred to in Article 5 and used to describe spirits and aromatised drinks originating in the territory of the Parties.
-To that end, each Party shall provide the interested parties with the appropriate legal means for preventing the use of a designation to identify spirits or aromatised drinks not originating in the place indicated by the designation in question or in the place where the designation in question is traditionally used. - 2.
-In Croatia, the protected Community designations: - may not be used otherwise than under the conditions laid down in the laws and regulations of the Community, and - shall be reserved exclusively for the spirits and aromatised drinks originating in the Community to which they apply. - 3.
-In the Community, the protected Croatian designations: - may not be used otherwise than under the conditions laid down in the laws and regulations of Croatia, and - shall be reserved exclusively for the spirits and aromatised drinks originating in Croatia to which they apply. - 4.
-The protection provided for in this Agreement shall prohibit in particular any use of protected designations for spirits and aromatised drinks which do not originate in the geographical area indicated or in the place where the designation is traditionally used, and shall apply even when: - the true origin of the spirits and aromatised drinks is indicated, - the geographical indication in question is used in translation, - the name is accompanied by terms such as 'kind', 'type', 'style', 'imitation', 'method' or other expressions of the sort. - 5.
-In cases of homonymous designations for spirits and aromatised drinks, protection shall be accorded to each designation.
-The Parties shall lay down the practical conditions under which the homonymous designations in question are to be
+1. Without prejudice to Articles 22 and 23 of the Agreement on Trade-Related Aspects of Intellectual Property Rights set out in Annex 1C of the Agreement establishing the World Trade Organisation (hereinafter called "the TRIPS Agreement"), the Parties shall take all the necessary measures, in accordance with that Annex, to ensure reciprocal protection of the designations referred to in Article 5 and used to describe spirit and aromatised drinks originating in the territory of the Parties.
+To that end, each Party shall provide the interested parties with the appropriate legal means for preventing the use of a designation to identify spirit or aromatised drinks not originating in the geographical area indicated by the designation in question or in the place where the designation in question is traditionally used.

+- 2. In Slovenia, the protected Community designations: - may not be used otherwise than under the conditions laid down in the laws and regulations of the Community, and - shall be reserved exclusively for the spirit and aromatised drinks originating in the Community to which they apply. - 3.
+In the Community, the protected Slovenian designations: - may not be used otherwise than under the conditions laid down in the laws and regulations of Slovenia, and shall be reserved exclusively for the spirit and aromatised drinks originating in Slovenia to which they apply.

+4. The protection provided for in this Agreement shall prohibit in particular any use of protected designations for spirit and aromatised drinks which do not originate in the geographical area indicated by the designation in question or in the place where the designation in question is traditionally used, and shall apply even when:

+- the true origin of the spirit and aromatised drinks is indicated; - the geographical indication in question is used in translation; - the name is accompanied by terms such as "kind", "type", "style", "imitation", "method" or other expressions of the sort.

-- differentiated from each other, taking into account the need to treat the producers concerned fairly and to avoid misleading the consumer. - 6.
-The provisions of this Agreement shall in no way prejudice the right of any person to use, for trade purposes, their own name or the name of the person whose business they have taken over, provided that such names are not used in a way that misleads consumers. - 7.
-Nothing in this Agreement shall oblige a Party to protect any designation of the other Party which is not protected or ceases to be protected in its country of origin or which has fallen into disuse in that country. - 8.
-The Contracting Parties hereby waive their right to invoke Article 24(4) to (7) of the TRIPS Agreement in order to refuse to grant protection to designations from the other Party.
+5. In cases of homonymous designations for spirit and aromatised drinks, protection shall be accorded to each designation.
+The Association Committee shall by decision lay down the practical conditions under which the homonymous designations in question are to be differentiated from each other, taking into account the need to treat the producers concerned fairly and to avoid misleading the consumer.

+6. The provisions of this Agreement shall in no way prejudice the right of any person to use, for trade purposes, their own name or the name of the person whose business they have taken over, provided that such names are not used in a way that misleads consumers.

+7. Nothing in this Agreement shall oblige a Party to protect any designation of the other Party which is not protected or ceases to be protected in its country of origin or which has fallen into disuse in that country.

+8. The Contracting Parties hereby waive their right to invoke Article 24(4) to (7) of the TRIPS Agreement in order to refuse to grant protection to designations from the other Party.